28th Street Canyon: A Community Effort to Save and Restore

 In the early 1900s, the land was divided into parcels intended for home construction.
 But because of steep slopes and the fragile watershed, development never moved forward.
 For over 100 years, the canyon remained in its natural state—until May 2025, when a proposal emerged to build five 3,000 sq. ft. luxury homes on the site.

 In May 2025, neighbors learned of a proposal to construct five 3,000 sq. ft. homes on undeveloped land in 28th Street Canyon, with the potential for additional ADUs.
-The developers, architect Paul Benton and contractor Louis Beacham, presented their plans at a community workshop that was later covered by local media.
+The developers presented their plans at a community workshop that was later covered by local media.

 The project raised immediate concerns: